Neoteroi/BlackSheep-Docs/docs/mvc-project-template.md

 ![New view](./img/new-view.png)

-Copy the following contents into the `hello.html`:
+Copy the following contents into `hello.html`:

 ```html
 <div>